Sidon/Sidon.github.io/_posts/2016-7-11-data-visualization-week3.md

 ````

 ### <a name = "categorical"></a>Creating Categorical Variables
 Now is the time to create the categorical variables, for this, I calculate the min and max values of each variable.
-The code and result are presented in lines 71-89:
+The code and result are presented  (lines 71-89):

 ````python
 71 min_max = OrderedDict()